-Overview
+Overview Audit scope.

-Audit scope.
-We perform a full scope audit of the financial statements of the company as a whole as a single component.
+• We perform a full scope audit of the financial statements of the company as a whole as a single component.
 The scope of the audit and the nature, timing and extent of audit procedures were determined by our risk assessment, the financial significance of financial statement line items and qualitative factors (including history of misstatement through fraud or error).
+In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.

-Key audit matters.
+Key audit matter.

-- Valuation of debt securities issued designated at fair value through profit and loss and the associated derivatives recorded at fair value. - Impact of COVID-19 on the financial statements.
+Valuation of debt securities issued designated at fair value through profit and loss and the associated derivatives recorded at fair value.